krzysiekdabrowski/AMLHC-final-exam/documentation/exploration.md

 ### Project pattern

-In case this project would be further developed in the future, there will be **MVC** design pattern for clarity and logical structure.
+In case this project would be further developed in the future, there will be a separation of concerns applied. **MVC** design pattern will be used for clarity, maintainability and scalability.

 !!!
 Term *model* is used here in two different contexts. 'model' as machine learning algorithm and 'Model' as an element of MVC pattern.
 To prevent confusion the MVC's Model will be called further ***Logic***.